MidnightDreamerX17/skill20/Skills/SkillDetails/WizardPower.md

 | **38**   | 9   | 9   | 8   | 8   | 8   | 8   | 7   | 7   | 7   | 7   | 6    | 6    | 6    | 5    | 5    | 4    | 4    | 3    | 3    | 2    |      |
 | **39**   | 9   | 9   | 9   | 8   | 8   | 8   | 8   | 7   | 7   | 7   | 6    | 6    | 6    | 5    | 5    | 5    | 4    | 4    | 3    | 2    | 1    |
 | **40**   | 9   | 9   | 9   | 8   | 8   | 8   | 8   | 7   | 7   | 7   | 7    | 6    | 6    | 6    | 5    | 5    | 4    | 4    | 3    | 3    | 2    |

+## Detailed Example

+A character has Wizard Power level 3, and an Intelligence of 12.
+First, this character gets spell energies and memorization slots from Wizard Power skill as follows:

+**Wizard Spell Energies:**

+- 0th - 3
+- 1st - 2
+- 2nd - 1

+**Wizard Memorization Slots:**

+- 0th - 5
+- 1st - 4
+- 2nd - 3

+Then, the character applies their bonus energies from Intelligence.
+The character's Intelligence modifier is +1, so this gives a bonus spell energy for the 0th and 1st spell circles.
+Now the character has:

+**Wizard Spell Energies:**

+- 0th - 4
+- 1st - 3
+- 2nd - 1

+**Wizard Memorization Slots:**

+- 0th - 6
+- 1st - 5
+- 2nd - 3

 ## Learning From Party Members